-Alaska Summer Reading Program
+Alaska Statewide Summer Reading Program

-The Alaska State Library cooperates with the Alaska Library Association each year to sponsor a statewide summer reading program by providing a basic starter kit of materials and a summer reading program manual to each library participating in the statewide program.
+The Alaska State Library sponsors a statewide summer reading program by providing a basic starter kit of materials and a summer reading program manual to each library participating in the statewide program.
 At the conclusion of the summer reading program, participating libraries complete and submit a summer reading program report and evaluation.
 The information from evaluations help the Alaska State Library plan meet federal grant requirements.

 Get Ready for Summer Reading